Written and presented for the 2000 Tishomingo Alumni Association, June 24, 2000 at Murray State College, Tishomingo.

 In 1938 a new gymnasium/auditorium was built which would provide a plade for large community meetings as well as sporting events.

-On April 2, 1941, a fire destroyed a portion of the original South Ward School.
 With insurance money and a one-year, 5-mill levy, 6 rooms were constructed to the north of the existing building.
 This included a two division Commercial Department, a science room and a three-division office and three classrooms.
 It was constructed in such a way that an annex could be added in the future.

 Ten yars later, on Valentines Day, 1951, fire destroyed typewriters, desk, blackboards, books and many personal effects and the entire school library at the high school building.
 Students only missed one day of school, attending classes in the junior high wing of the building, gymnasium, school bus garages, home economics and vocational agriculture buldings.